Dermatologist in Athens Greece

 DERMATOLOGIST in ATHENS Dr Karalexis

 Dermatologist in Athens Dr Apostolos Karalexis was first trained at the University of Thessaloniki and completed his studies in Athens in Military Medicine.
-He then trained at the “Andreas Syngros” Hospital in the Dermatology – Venereology Department.
+He then trained at the “Andreas Syngros” Hospital in Greece in the Dermatology – Venereology Department.
 After serving for two years at the Athens Naval Hospital he started his post-graduate training in Dermatologic Surgery initially in Greece at ¨Syggros¨ Hospital.
 In addition he trained in the USA at Tulane University, New Orleans, Louisiana especially in Dermatology and Dermatologic surgery.

 DERMATOLOGIC SURGEON in ATHENS DR. KARALEXIS